Sir Thomas, Lord, Fairfax 1612-1671

 When General Monck marched against Lambert in 1659, Fairfax raised the gentry of Yorkshire in support of Monck.
 1,200 of Lambert's cavalry came over to Monck on hearing that Fairfax supported him.
 Fairfax seized York from Colonel Robert Lilburne on 1st January 1660, the day Monck set out from Coldstream.
 Fairfax handed York over to Monck and urged him to restore the Monarchy.
 Elected as MP for Yorkshire in the Convention Parliament, Fairfax provided the horse which Charles II rode at his coronation.

-After the Restoration, Lord Fairfax took no further part in public life and retired to his Yorkshire estates.
+After the Restoration, Lord Fairfax took no further part in public life.
+He retired to his Yorkshire Estates.

 Amidst the destruction of the Civil War Fairfax remained a moderate.
 He prevented the desecration of many of England's treasures particularly the stained glass in York Minster and other churches in York.